OUTDOOR NATIONALS: Day One Recap

 Castlin and Hart also advanced to the women's 100-meter final for the Pioneers.
 Castlin ran 11.52 to finish second in her heat, while Hart won her heat in 11.54 to earn an automatic qualifying position.

-The NCAA Division II Outdoor Track & Field Championships continue Friday with additional preliminary and championship events from Pueblo, Colorado.
+The NCAA Division II Outdoor Track & Field Championships continue Friday with additional preliminary and championship events in Emporia, Kansas.